 In numeracy students have been revisiting a variety of topics covered in Remote Learning to strengthen and consolidate their learning over this time.
 This main focus has been addition, subtraction, multiplication and division.

 In Inquiry students have been exploring science by participating in some experiments that involve pushes, pulls, floating and sinking.
 In the second half of the Term students will begin looking at health and how our body changes as we grow older.

 Throughout Term 4 in P.I.E we have revisited our School Values to help us settle back into the routines of onsite learning.

 Teachers in Year 3/4: Room 2: Anna Bertoncello.
 Room 3: Katrina Johnstone (Monday, Tuesday, Friday) and Nicole Lacey (Wednesday and Thursday).

-Literacy; In Term 3, students will be writing descriptions, poetry and procedural texts.
-Our focus in Reading will be maintaining fluency, adjusting reading pace, summarising, making connections and synthesizing.
+Literacy; In Term 4, students will be writing procedural, explanation, persuasive and narrative texts.
+Our focus in Reading will be critiquing, inferring, analyzing and making connections when reading levelled texts.
 We use SMART Spelling in our classrooms, with a different sound learned each week.

-Numeracy; In Term 3, students will be focusing on place value, multiplication and division, along with addition and subtraction.
-Students will also be learning about mass, capacity and volume, time and symmetry.
-Students use open-ended tasks to practise their skills including the four proficiencies – fluency, problem solving, reasoning and understanding.
+Numeracy; In Term 4, students will be focusing on place value, number patterns, multiplication and division, along with addition and subtraction.
+Students will also be learning about chance and data, shape, mass, capacity and volume, time and location.
+Students use open-ended tasks to practice their skills including the four proficiencies – fluency, problem solving, reasoning and understanding.